 The amount and type of liquid that you use is based on how thick you want your smoothie as well as how you want it to taste.
 Although fruit juices may seem like a good way to add flavor and vitamins, it is also a good way to add a lot of extra sugar.
 I would avoid using fruit juice whenever possible.
 Instead, opt for water, green tea or milk (dairy or non-dairy).
 I start with 1 cup per smoothie and then gradually add more if I need to thin the smoothie out a bit.

 Adding protein to your green smoothie will make it a complete and balanced meal replacement, keep you satisfied longer and lower the smoothie’s impact on your blood sugar.
-My favorite proteins are Greek yogurt, protein powder, nuts and hemp hearts.
+My favorite proteins are Greek yogurt, protein powder and hemp hearts.
+The portion will vary depending on the form, but I like to shoot for ~20g of protein per serving if I am using this as a breakfast alternative.
+This ends up being ~ 1 scoop of protein powder or 1 cup of yogurt.

 Fat is the most often forgotten ingredient in a green smoothie.
 Typically we try to avoid it to keep the smoothie low in calories.
 However, fat needs to be present in order to absorb the fat soluble vitamins (Vitamins A, D, E and K).
 So if your smoothie is fat free you may be letting some important nutrients slip through your fingers.
 Oftentimes fat and protein come together (i.e. nuts, yogurt, etc.) but some other great options are coconut oil, avocado, chia seeds and nut butter.
 Shoot for about 1tsp per smoothie.